C0DER11101/CPrograms/Constants.md

 **So, the physical storage required is one more than the number of characters written between the quotes.**

 **`strlen(s)` returns the length of the string `s` excluding the terminal `'\0'`.**

+## NOTE

+_There is a difference between 'x' and "x". 'x' is an integer used to produce the numeric value of the letter `x` in the machine's character set. "x" is a an array of characters that contains one character(the letter `x`) and a `\0`._